Welcome to the American Institute of Minimally Invasive Surgery

 What does AIMIS do?

-AIMIS brings together hospitals, surgeons, medical technology companies, women’s health specialists, the insurance industry and patients providing a new platform to deliver new technologies in a safe manner while decreasing costs.
+AIMIS brings together hospitals, surgeons, medical technology companies, women’s health specialists and patients providing a new platform to deliver new technologies in a safe manner.
 This is all under the umbrella of minimally invasive surgery and its benefits.
-Essentially, AIMIS offers business solutions, professional education models and data to the stakeholders of technology-based medicine.
+Essentially, AIMIS offers professional education models and data to the stakeholders of technology-based medicine.

 Is AIMIS a medical society or association?

-No. AIMIS is a centralized entity with an affiliation of surgical “centers of excellence” around the country that provide information to each other, collecting data, evaluating new technologies and procedures while assessing safety and financial solutions.
+No. AIMIS is a centralized entity with an affiliation of surgical “Centers of Excellence”and physician “Practice of Excellence” around the country that provide information to each other, collecting data, evaluating new technologies and procedures while assessing safety.

 Who benefits from AIMIS?